AshleyMcGee/atx_crime_analysis/README.md

 # Austin Crime Rate Analysis

 ### Examine the correlation between crime rate and the home prices in Austin.
+Finding crime patterns and trends in Austin by zip code to provide better safety and security insights for Austin residents and tourists.

 ## Questions:
 1. Where is crime concentrated in Austin?